 Licensed in TX, VA and DC

-In addition to serving as the Firm’s Managing Shareholder, Shannon Conway maintains a dual litigation practice in complex financing and policyholder coverage.
+Shannon Conway currently serves as a Professor of Practice and Assistant Director of Bar Readiness with UNT Dallas College of Law located in downtown Dallas.
+In addition to serving as the Firm’s Managing Shareholder, Shannon maintains a dual litigation practice in complex financing and policyholder coverage.
 Shannon also founded the Firm’s General Counsel practice to allow emerging companies to access quality in-house counsel legal services at a predictable price, without absorbing the considerable expenses of staffing a full-time General Counsel position.

 In the financing context, Shannon has successfully prosecuted and defended claims involving mortgage repurchase obligations and securitized loan pools.
 She formally served as independent counsel to a mortgage servicer in connection with the OCC’s consent order requiring a foreclosure practices look-back review.
 With a keen understanding of compliance matters involving origination, servicing and foreclosure practices, as well as first-chair trial experience, Shannon continues to represent the Firm’s institutional investor clients in pursuing claims against recalcitrant trustees and servicers in structured finance transactions.
 Shannon also serves as a contributing author to the Mortgage Asset Backed Securities Litigation Handbook (Thompson-West 2008), dedicating her time to reading, writing and staying abreast of legal developments in the structured finance litigation arena.